Why Do Guys Come Back When You Ignore Them? An Expert Weighs In

 Or maybe you didn't ignore him, but you gave him a little space while you were away traveling for the weekend.
 He likes that, too.
 "He [also] likes to know that she is independent and has lots of options," explains Keegan.

 If it feels like a guy is more responsive when you give him more room to breathe, maybe he's been in relationships where a lot was asked from him, and he wants to take things slower this time.

 You don't have to slow down if you don't want to.
 If you're ready to dive in head first, tell him.
 If he's not into that, you can move on to the next one.

 But you really shouldn't ignore guys you're into.

 While giving a guy space could show him that you are independent and comfortable doing your own thing, playing hard to get when you actually want to be with someone is totally counterproductive.

 "I do not recommend women ignore men they're interested in.
 Absolutely not.
 If you really want to start a relationship off right, show that you're interested," explains Keegan.
 "Don't play games.
 Once games begin, they never end and someone always loses in a game.
 In a relationship, we're looking for a win win."

 So don't Fatal Attraction your new crush from date one and expect that he won't feel smothered, but don't ignore him and think he will somehow know that you're interested and continue pursuing you.

 I've definitely played it "cool" so much so that I never allowed myself to be fully present with really awesome guys.
 Dudes are insecure humans, too, and they need a sign that you're interested.
-From fake news to internet trolls, there is a ton of BS everywhere.
 Why not skip the games and get real with your guy early on?